 Keeping Children Safe WHAT HANDOVER ARRANGEMENTS WILL BE MADE AT THE START AND END OF THE SCHOOL DAY?
 Younger children are always collected by a known adult.
 Some older children (from Y5 on) may, by arrangement, be allowed to go home unaccompanied.
 Any more detailed arrangements are made on the basis of individual need.
-In the Harbour some children come to school in a taxi provided by the school transport service and are accompanied by an escort at all times.
+In Language Resource and ASC Resource some children come to school in a taxi provided by the school transport service and are accompanied by an escort at all times.
 Staff collect the children from the minibus and walk them into school and take them back to the bus at home time.
-Pupils within the Harbour not using school transport are collected by a known adult.
+Pupils within the LR and ASC provision not using school transport are collected by a known adult.
 WHAT SUPPORT IS OFFERED DURING BREAKS AND LUNCHTIMES?
 There are many adults on duty at both playtime and lunch time.
 Pastoral staff are on duty at lunch time.
 The sports coaches provide a timetable of activities.
 Where there is a specific identified need there can be additional support in the playground.
 We offer children identified as being vulnerable a nurturing approach during dinner times.
 Teachers may refer these children to their phase leader or SENCO if they believe a child needs some additional support.

 HOW DO YOU ENSURE MY CHILD STAYS SAFE DURING PE LESSONS AND SCHOOL TRIPS?
 Our PE lessons are delivered by highly trained PE specialists and Teaching Assistants.
 Additional support can be provided if necessary.
-Children from the Harbour integrate into these sessions, supported by their classroom TA where appropriate.
+Children from the Language Resource integrate into these sessions, supported by their classroom TA.
+Where appropriate, children in the ASC provision integrate into sessions with a high level of support from staff within the provision.
 Apparatus is checked by an outside company on a regular basis.
 Risk assessments are completed for all school trips using the Salford Evolve programme.
 These are then approved by senior staff.
 Staffing ratios are appropriate to the age and needs of the children and follow national guidelines.
 There is a member of staff trained in first aid on all school trips and during PE.
 WHERE CAN PARENTS/CARERS FIND DETAILS OF POLICIES ON BULLYING?
 Our anti- bullying policy can be found on the school website.
 Hard copies are available on request from the school office.
 Regular communication with families is maintained and clear explanations of actions taken are shared with parents/carers.